Stefo01/SMBUD_prj/README.md

 # SMBUD Project Setup

 To set up the project, you'll need to install Docker and Docker Compose.
-The instructions below assume you're using a Linux system like Ubuntu or WSL.
+The instructions below assume you're using a Linux system like Ubuntu.
 First of all, run the ```pre_queries.py``` file

 ## 1. Install Docker and Docker Compose for Kibana and elastic search